Where To Buy Pearls In Broome

 Broome’s historical Chinatown area is the main commercial area of Broome and a great place to shop for everything from the perfect pearl or to get a fabulous coffee in one of the many cafes and restaurant.
 Broome is a very lay back place and a great place to unwind and relax.

 There are many jewellery shops in Chinatown some which specialise in their own pearls, and some which provide the full range of different varieties.
 At Anastasia’s of Broome you will find one of Broome’s pearl experts, Jill Hansen.
-Jill has her own brand which fuses pearls and diamond chips into amazing works of art that are highly sort after known as Lust Pearls.
+Jill has her own brand which fuses pearls and round brilliant cut diamonds into amazing works of art that are highly sort after known as Lust Pearls.
 Jill’s expertise in design and manufacturing led her to be the first designer to incorporate the fusion of diamonds and pearls into modern jewellery.

 If you are looking for expert unbiased advice, then Jill is the perfect person to assist you to get the perfect pearl.

 If you would like any further information please email email@example.com

 or call us 08 9468 8116 at Anastasia’s of Broome .